idbrii/godot-eggplant50-template/README.md

 We're trying to pack a bunch of games together!

-This repo is for the final project with everything merged into one megagame.
+This repo is a starting point, project structure, and the destination for all games merged into one megagame.

 # Theme